Skip to content

 Instructions

-• Knead dough for a minute on a floured surface and then divide the dough into 12-16 pieces.
+• Divide and rest.
+Knead dough for a minute on a floured surface and then divide the dough into 12-16 pieces.
 If you want 8-9" tortillas it will make 12 tortillas and 16 6-7" tortillas.
 Then press down with the palm of your hand to form a smaller disk (don't roll them out yet).
 Repeat with all 12 tortillas and then cover with a dampened towel and let rest for 30 minutes.

-• After the rest, place the dough between 2 pieces of parchment paper to roll out the dough (this will prevent it from sticking and adding too much flour).
+• Roll out dough.
+After the rest, place the dough between 2 pieces of parchment paper to roll out the dough (this will prevent it from sticking and adding too much flour).
 You're going to use a rolling pin and press out a circle from the middle.
 Then turn 45° and turn again.
 Then flip the tortilla and repeat on the other side, until you have a thin 8-10" circle.

-• Heat a skillet over medium heat.
+• Cook.
+Heat a skillet over medium heat.
 Cook for 15-20 seconds (or until the top starts to bubble and you start seeing light brown spots), flip, and cook an additional 15-20 seconds on the other side.
 Serve warm.

 Notes